itsfuad/ESP32-GPR/readme.md

 ### System Overview
 The GPR system consists of two main components:
-1. **Hardware Layer**: ESP32 microcontroller with GPR sensors (transmitter and receiver)
+1. **Hardware Layer**: ESP32 microcontroller with WiFi (transmitter and receiver)
 2. **Software Layer**: Python visualization program

 ### Data Flow
 1. **Data Collection**
-   - The ESP32 transmits electromagnetic pulses into the ground
+   - The ESP32 transmits WiFi packets into the ground
    - Reflected signals are captured by the receiver
    - Raw data is sent via serial communication in the format:
      ```